For more information on Sacramental Preparation contact:

-Please contact Isaac Deken or Glory Hartdegen for more information and forms.
+Please contact Glory Hartdegen for more information.

 Sacrament Preparation: Sacrament Preparation is a two-year process for both Communion and Confirmation.
 Class attendance is mandatory.
 If there is an unexpected absence, the parent must notify the office.
-If more than a few classes are missed, you will have to meet with Isaac Deken our Youth Advocate.
+If more than a few classes are missed, you will have to meet with Glory Hartdegen, our director.
 If a quarter of the classes are missed, the child will need to retake that year of preparation.
 Families are expected to attend Mass each week.
 Parents should be prepared to assist in the catechesis of their children for the sacraments, as they are their children’s main catechists for life.
 Diocesan and Parish Guidelines require parents to be prepared to assist in the catechesis of their children for the sacraments.
 There will be mandatory Parent Meetings, Family Events, Masses, Retreats, and similar events throughout the year.

 Reconciliation and Eucharist: Preparation TRADITIONALLY begins in First Grade with the children receiving their Sacraments during the second year.
 IF your child is older, their first full year of preparation will be done through enrollment and attendance in their School Grade-level sessions.

 TRADITIONALLY youth can begin preparing for Confirmation in ninth grade.
 They can also begin their Sophomore or Junior year of High School.
 Please note that Sacrament Preparation for Confirmation is a two-year process.
-Therefor starting the program as a Senior is not an option.
+Therefore, starting the program as a Senior is not an option.
 This program completes the Sacraments of Initiation which began at Baptism.
 By completing the Sacraments of Initiation calling people to deepen their journey of faith.
 Mandatory Parent Meetings, Family Events, Masses, Retreats, and similar events will take place throughout the year.
 Adults who need Confirmation can also contact the office for help completing the Sacrament.